Chesham: Town twinning and cultural exchanges

 Chesham has twinned with three towns in other countries.
 It is organised by the Chesham Town Twinning Association.
 The first link-up was in 1980 with Friedrichsdorf, at the foot of the Taunus Hills near Frankfurt, Germany.
 Next followed the association with Houilles, a commune of Paris, France, in 1986 and thirdly, in 1995 a tie-up with Archena, in the Murcia region of Spain.

 Some organisations also have international links.
 Emmanuel Church is linked with a church in Prague, Czech Republic.
 Chesham British Legion is linked with its Canadian equivalent in Buckingham, Quebec.
 Ley Hill Methodist Church is linked with Skopje Methodist Church in Macedonia.

 Media, communications and filmography

 Local news media

 The local newspaper covering Chesham and the surrounding area, although it no longer has an office based in the town, is the Buckinghamshire Examiner founded in 1889.
 Another Buckinghamshire newspaper with a circulation area covering Chesham is the Bucks Free Press.

 Local Radio

+Radio stations are BBC Three Counties Radio and Heart London.